 The Undergraduate Library is piloting a Textbooks on Reserve program.
 The library has purchased one copy of most required textbooks for 100- and 200-level courses in the sciences and social sciences.
 The books are on two-hour building-use-only reserve and are held behind the entry level service desk.

 For most students, these will not serve as replacements to purchasing their own textbooks.
-This program provides increased access to required readings and supports those students heavily impacted by textbook costs.
+This program allows increased access to required readings and supports those students impacted by textbook costs.
 Not all required textbooks are available through this program.